aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 eval bash `git rev-parse --show-toplevel`/helpers/multi-acc-new-eks-mixed-observability-pattern/amg-preconfig.sh
 ```

-### CodePipeline GitHub Source Configuration
+### GitHub Sources Configuration

-1. If your GitHub Source repository is a PRIVATE repository, create SSH key authentication for it.
-Refer to [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for steps.
+1. Following GitHub sources used in this pattern:

+   1. Apps Git Repo - This repository serves as the source for deploying and managing applications in `prodEnv1` and `prodEnv2` using GitOps by Argo CD.
+Here, it is configured to [sample-apps from aws-observability-accelerator](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/sample-apps/envs/prod).

+   2. Source for CodePipeline - This repository serves as the CodePipeline source stage for retrieving and providing source code to downstream pipeline stages, facilitating automated CI/CD processes.
+Whenever a change is detected in the source code, the pipeline is initiated automatically.
+This is achieved using GitHub webhooks.
+We are using CodePipeline to deploy multi-account multi-region clusters.

+   3. Source for `monitoringEnv` Argo CD - This repository serves as the source for deploying and managing applications in the `monitoringEnv` environment using GitOps by Argo CD.
+Here, it is configured to [grafana-operator-app from aws-observability-accelerator](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/sample-apps/grafana-operator-app), using which Grafana Datasoures and Dashboards are deployed.

+---
+>**_NOTE_**: Argo CD source repositories used here for `prodEnv1`, `prodEnv2` and `monitoringEnv` are public.
+If you need to use private repositories, create secret called `github-ssh-key` in respective accounts and region.
+This secret should contain your GitHub SSH private key as a JSON structure with fields `sshPrivateKey` and `url` in AWS Secrets Manager.
+Argo CD add-on will use this secret for authentication with private GitHub repositories.
+For more details on setting up SSH credentials, please refer to [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/add-ons/argo-cd/#secrets-support).
+---

-2. Run `helpers/multi-acc-new-eks-mixed-observability-pattern/gitsource-preconfig.sh` script to
+2. Fork [`cdk-aws-observability-accelerator`](https://github.com/aws-observability/cdk-aws-observability-accelerator) repository to your GitHub account.

-   1. create SSM SecureString Parameter `/cdk-accelerator/pipeline-git-info` in `pipelineEnv` region of `pipelineEnv` account.
+3. Run `helpers/multi-acc-new-eks-mixed-observability-pattern/gitsource-preconfig.sh` script to create SSM SecureString Parameter `/cdk-accelerator/pipeline-git-info` in `pipelineEnv` region of `pipelineEnv` account.
 This parameter contains GitHub owner name, repository name (`cdk-aws-observability-accelerator`) and branch (`main`) which will be used as source for CodePipeline. [`cdk-aws-observability-accelerator`](https://github.com/aws-observability/cdk-aws-observability-accelerator) repository should be available in this GitHub source, ideally through forking.

-   2. create secret `github-ssh-key` in `pipelineEnv` region of `pipelineEnv` account, only for PRIVATE repository.
-This secret must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url` in AWS Secrets Manager and, it will be used by ArgoCD add-on to authenticate against any GitHub repository (private or public).
-This secret is expected to be defined in the region where the pipeline will be deployed to.
-For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/add-ons/argo-cd/#secrets-support).

 ```bash { promptEnv=true }
 eval bash `git rev-parse --show-toplevel`/helpers/multi-acc-new-eks-mixed-observability-pattern/gitsource-preconfig.sh
 ```

-3. Create `github-token` secret in `pipelineEnv` region of `pipelineEnv` account.
+4. Create `github-token` secret in `pipelineEnv` region of `pipelineEnv` account.
 This secret must be stored as a plain text in AWS Secrets Manager.
 For more information on how to set it up, please refer [here](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token).
 The GitHub Personal Access Token should have these scopes:

 - **repo** - to read the repository
 - __admin:repo_hook__ - to use webhooks